B i o g r a p h y

 A sought after clinician, Julie has been a guest artist at the Interlochen Adult Guitar Workshop, University of Cincinnati Summer Guitar Workshop, Wisconsin Center of Music Education, Illinois Music Education Association, Mid-America Guitar Ensemble Festival and the Michigan Music Conference and serves as a Master Teacher for the Teaching Guitar Workshop.
 Overseas she has taught masterclasses at the Vietnam National Academy of Music, Hanoi and the Ho Chi Minh City Conservatory of Music.

 Her newly published instructional book 100 Classical Guitar Lessons is available through Hal Leonard Publications.
 Dr. Goldberg is a featured clinician on the D’addario Education Collective discussing all matters concerning classical guitar instruction and performance.
 He guitar ensemble compositions are published by Guitar Chamber Press and Class Guitar Resources.

 Julie believes music can change a person, help a society, and improve the quality of life.
-She is founder and director of the Chicago Community Classical Guitar Ensemble an outreach organization that presents concerts in community centers, nursing homes, and senior centers.
-She directs the New Chicago Young underserved children and is a performing musician in the Healing Arts, Live Music Program at the University of Chicago Hospital which brings music to hospital patients and their family members.
+She is founder and director of the Chicago Community Classical Guitar Ensemble an outreach organization that presents concerts in community centers, nursing homes, and senior centers and is a performing musician in the Healing Arts, Live Music Program at the University of Chicago Hospital which brings music to hospital patients and their family members.